JasonYangShadow/wechat-bot/README.md

 # wechat-bot
 wechat-bot
-used for automatically reply messages!
+used for automatically replying messages!